 When you feel that someone has strong potential, one reason is probably that you recognize they’re adaptable.
 This indicates a willingness to learn and to take a different approach when faced with obstacles.
 Adaptability is one of the most important qualities for a resilient workforce, so hiring for potential can improve your staff in this key area.

 Hiring for potential is a long-term approach.
 It requires the ability to look strategically at the company’s future and how an individual might bring value to that future picture.
 It also requires you to take a more holistic view of each candidate, considering the type of person you want to be part of the team rather than focusing solely on the role you need to fill right now.

 Hiring for potential isn’t always better.
 As we discussed earlier, for example, if you urgently need to cover a highly specific skills gap, hiring for experience is a much more suitable approach.
 However, if you can commit the necessary resources to training and development, hiring for potential can be an excellent way to build a strong culture of high performers who are engaged with their work and excited about continuous growth.

 Identify Your Hiring Needs — and Fulfill Them — By Partnering with the Right Staffing Agency

 Do you need assistance identifying your immediate or long-term hiring needs?
-Are you stuck weighing the pros and cons of whether to hire experienced vs inexperienced employees?
+Do you need help weighing the pros and cons of hiring experienced vs inexperienced employees?
 Have you decided that you’re looking to hire for potential, not experience, but have been struggling to source the best candidates?

-There’s no need to figure it all out on your own — turning to the right staffing agency can help.
-This is where 4 Corner Resources (4CR) comes in to help you figure out these unknowns and develop a strategic hiring strategy that brings you the talent you need.
+There’s no need to figure it all out independently — turning to the right staffing agency or headhunter can help.
+This is where we will come in to help you figure out these unknowns and develop a strategic hiring strategy that brings you the talent you need.

 Ready to get started?
 Contact one of our professional recruiters today to learn how we can recruit and screen the candidates most aligned with your business needs.